microsoft/vscode-docs/api/language-extensions/semantic-highlight-guide.md

 | `enumMember`|`variable.other.enummember`|
 | `event`|`variable.other.event`|

+### Custom TextMate scope mappings

-This map can be extended by new rules through the `semanticTokenScopes` contribution point.
+This map can be extended by extensions through the `semanticTokenScopes` contribution point in their `package.json`.

 There are two use cases for extensions to do that: